rohithmenon/carnd/behavioral-cloning/report.md

 ![](report_data/network_loss.jpg)

 ## <a name="simulation">Simulation</a>
-The car stays within the track with the trained model.
-The video is available [here](https://github.com/rohithmenon/carnd/blob/master/behavioral-cloning/run1.mp4?raw=true).
+The car stays within both the tracks with the trained model.
+The video is available [track1](https://github.com/rohithmenon/carnd/blob/master/behavioral-cloning/run1.mp4?raw=true) and [track2](https://github.com/rohithmenon/carnd/blob/master/behavioral-cloning/run2.mp4?raw=true).

 ## <a name="improvements">Improvements</a>
-The model is only trained on one track.
-The network would generalize better if trained on the second track also.
 End to end learning using the network is pretty cool, but with some preprocessing to identify lanes, the network may perform better.
 Collecting more data for cases where the network does not do a great job (especially some turns) would help to make the drive smooth.
 More data would result in increased training/validation time (inspite of using gpu), so performing training on a gpu cluster would be a good idea.